 Thus they reinforced the errors of their previous position by violating some of the fundamental ideas of Marxism, but now at the opposite pole.
 They repeated this process like the Stalinists before them: at every great turn of events, zig-zagging from one position to another, and never using the Marxist method of analysing events from their original standpoint, correcting the errors and preparing the way for a higher level of thought on this basis.
 Each change in line, each change in tactic, abruptly brought forward like tablets from on high, to be given in resounding speeches and documents to the faithful.
 It is this, among other factors, which was one of the main causes of the complete incapacity to orientate correctly to the development of events.
 Such an honesty of purpose can be obtained only by those confident of themselves, of their ideas, and of their political authority.
 Only by such means can cadres of the revolutionary movement be educated, built and steeled for the great task which impends before mankind.

-Instead of seeing on the one hand, of course, the need to give critical support to the struggle of the Yugoslav people against national oppression by the Russian Bureaucracy, but at the same time explaining the vested interests of the national bureaucracy in the split, they idealised the latter.
+Instead of seeing on the one hand, of course, the need to give critical support to the struggle of the Yugoslav people against national oppression by the Russian bureaucracy, but at the same time explaining the vested interests of the national bureaucracy in the split, they idealised the latter.
 Whereas in Russia a political revolution still remained necessary (this must have been for some remote historical reason because Trotsky said so.
-They didn't explain the reasons.
+They did not explain the reasons.
 Deutscher managed to make the transition and discover that political revolution was not necessary in Russia).
-In Yugoslavia the ISFI now discovered that a Socialist revolution had taken place during the war and the post-war period.
+In Yugoslavia the ISFI now discovered that a socialist revolution had taken place during the war and the post-war period.

-Their propaganda was as uncritical and laudatory as the Stalinist propaganda for visits of youth teams 'to build Socialism in Russia.'
-The whole episode is an indication of the sociological 'method' of this tendency.
-Mandel and Co. put forward the same argument for the so-called 'cultural revolution' in China, and of course, to this day for Cuba.
+Their propaganda was as uncritical and laudatory as the Stalinist propaganda for visits of youth teams “to build socialism in Russia”.
+The whole episode is an indication of the sociological “method” of this tendency.
+Germain [Mandel] and Co. put forward the same argument for the so-called “cultural revolution” in China, and of course, to this day for Cuba.
 In the first place it was the backwardness of the Soviet Union together with its isolation, and the defeats of the world working class which was responsible for the rise to power of the Stalinist bureaucracy in Russia.
 But once having come to power, the bureaucracy itself with the state power in its hands, becomes an independent factor in the situation.
-The Stalinist Bureaucracy in Yugoslavia was no different in fundamentals from that in Russia.
+The Stalinist bureaucracy in Yugoslavia was no different in fundamentals from that in Russia.
 The Tito clique began where Stalin ended.
 At no time was there workers’ democracy such as that of Russia of 1917-23.
 The movement in Yugoslavia during the war was mainly a national peasant war of liberation.
 The state which was constructed was a one party totalitarian regime in the image of Russia with the perfected Stalinist apparatus.

 This was the same process, of course, as that which had taken place in Russia.
 But without the check and control of workers’ democracy, there could be no question of a healthy workers’ state.
 A movement towards socialism in a transitional economy requires the conscious control and participation by the working class.
 Thus under these circumstances, like conditions and causes give and must give the same results.
 Leaving aside this or that peculiarity, the fundamental features of the regime in Yugoslavia were no different from those of Stalinism in Russia.
 It was a complete revision of Marxism to suggest otherwise.

-DEVELOPMENTS IN THE STALINIST STATESDuring the course of the last quarter century, this tendency has lost completely its theoretical moorings.
+During the course of the last quarter century, this tendency has lost completely its theoretical moorings.
 Caught by surprise by the development of events, they have always reacted empirically and impressionistically, capitulating to the immediate reality without seeing the future development, inevitable under the circumstances, of groupings and tendencies.
-Not only in relation to Tito in Yugoslavia, which arises from the incorrect analysis and lack of understanding of proletarian bonapartism, but also in relation to all the big events in the countries of the Stalinist bloc.
+Not only in relation to Tito in Yugoslavia, which arises from the incorrect analysis and lack of understanding of proletarian Bonapartism, but also in relation to all the big events in the countries of the Stalinist bloc.
 The movement in 1956 in Hungary, which took the form of a complete overthrow of the bureaucracy and the beginning of a political revolution in general, they supported – not to have done so would have meant abandoning any pretence to stand in the tradition of Trotskyism.
-But this did not prevent them from lumping the movement in Poland taking place at the same time, in the same category as the Hungarian Revolution.
+But this did not prevent them from lumping the movement in Poland taking place at the same time, in the same category as the Hungarian revolution.

 In Poland events developed somewhat differently.
-The national struggle against the oppression of the great Russian Bureaucracy was derailed by a section of the Polish bureaucrats onto national Stalinist lines.
-Not understanding this, the leaders of the ISFI saw in Gomulka the representative of 'democratic communism'.
-They did not see that he represented that wing of the Polish bureaucracy which wanted to establish itself as 'master in its own house' and relatively independent of the Russian Bureaucracy.
+The national struggle against the oppression of the Great Russian bureaucracy was derailed by a section of the Polish bureaucrats onto national Stalinist lines.
+Not understanding this, the leaders of the “Fourth” saw in Gomulka the representative of “democratic communism”.
+They did not see that he represented that wing of the Polish bureaucracy which wanted to establish itself as “master in its own house” and relatively independent of the Russian bureaucracy.
 That there was no fundamental difference between them and the reformist wing of the Russian bureaucracy was not clear to them.
 No more than Kruschev did they really wish to renew the basis of the revolution, or turn towards Russia of 1917.
 What was more to the point, that they were opposed to the attempt to install socialist democracy in Hungary.
 Therefore the potential political revolution in Poland was derailed on national Stalinist lines.
 Like his national Stalinist brothers in Russia, the Polish bureaucrat could only swing from repression to reform and back again while maintaining the Stalinist apparatus intact.
 The ISFI saw in Gomulka the beginning of a complete change in the situation in Poland, as they had illusions in the de-Stalinisation in the Soviet Union.
 At each stage in events, they have looked to some sort of Messiah to save them from isolation and lack of mass forces.
 Each time they have been doomed to disillusion and disappointment.

-COLONIAL REVOLUTION - ALGERIADiscouraged by their lack of success (mainly due to objective circumstances, partly due to false policies) they put the responsibilities for this, as always in such conditions, on the shoulders of the working class.
+Discouraged by their lack of success (mainly due to objective circumstances, partly due to false policies) they put the responsibilities for this, as always in such conditions, on the shoulders of the working class.
 The workers had become corrupt and Americanised through prosperity, they said in effect.
 Their policies indicated that this is what they believed.
 They therefore looked for a new talisman which would renew and revive the fortunes of the International and the working class.
-This they found in the Colonial Revolution.
+This they found in the colonial revolution.

 The coup of Boumedienne in July 1965 came as a surprise to them, although one way or the other, a similar development of events was inevitable in Algeria.
 In all the colonial countries where the struggle for the expulsion of imperialist overlords has been successful, similar processes have taken place.
 Although political independence has been gained, economically they still remain dependent on the industrialised countries.
 This of course marks an enormous step forward in the development of the colonial peoples.
 Nevertheless, national independence with imperialist dominance of the world markets on the one side and the strength of the Stalinist Bonapartism on the other, has meant that new problems of formidable character are posed before these peoples.
 The native bourgeoisie are incapable of solving these problems.
 Thus in the former colonial territories of Africa, in semi-colonial areas of Latin America, and in most of the countries in Asia, military regimes of one sort or the other have taken power.
 The crisis of these regimes has forced a move either towards proletarian or capitalist Bonapartism.

-LATIN AMERICA - CUBAThe complete lack of Marxist method in their approach is indicated by their attitude to the Cuban Revolution.
-The Cuban Revolution, the ISFI say, is an example of Marxist method.
+The complete lack of Marxist method in their approach is indicated by their attitude to the Cuban revolution.
+The Cuban revolution, the ISFI say, is an example of Marxist method.
 In reality, the army of Castro was gathered together on a bourgeois democratic programme and consisted in the main of agricultural workers, peasants and lumpen proletarian elements.
-Castro started off as a Bourgeois democrat with the United States as his model society.
+Castro started off as a bourgeois democrat with the United States as his model society.
 The intervention of the working class took place when the struggle was in its final stage, when Castro was marching on Havana – the workers called a general strike in his assistance.
 The fall of Havana meant the collapse of the hated army and police of the Batista regime.
 Power was firmly in the hands of Castro’s guerrillas.

-With 90% of the economy owned by American Capitalists, the American ruling class imposed on Cuba a blockade at a time when Castro was carrying out only bourgeois-democratic reforms.
+With 90 percent of the economy owned by American capitalists, the American ruling class imposed on Cuba a blockade at a time when Castro was carrying out only bourgeois-democratic reforms.
 The monopolies which controlled Cuba opposed the taxes which Castro wished to impose in order to get the money for his reforms.
 Although these taxes were lower than the taxes they paid on the mainland, they furiously objected and appealed to Washington for support.